Vijay Iyer: Composing, performing, bandleading, recording

 Iyer performs internationally with his ensembles and in collaborations.
-Among these are his award-winning trios, featured on five albums (Compassion (2024, ECM), Uneasy (2021, ECM), Break Stuff (2015, ECM), Accelerando (2012, ACT) and the Grammy-nominated Historicity (2009, ACT)); his sextet with Graham Haynes, Steve Lehman, Mark Shim, Crump and Tyshawn Sorey, featured on Far From Over (2017, ECM); the collaborative trio Fieldwork, documented on four albums (Thereupon (2025), Door (2008), Simulated Progress (2005), and Your Life Flashes (2002), all on Pi Recordings; the collaborative trio of Arooj Aftab, Iyer, and Shahzad Ismaily, documented on Love in Exile (2023, Verve); and his duo project with Wadada Leo Smith, documented on A Cosmic Rhythm with Each Stroke (2016, ECM) and Defiant Life (2025, ECM).
+Among these are his award-winning trios, featured on five albums (Compassion (2024, ECM), Uneasy (2021, ECM), Break Stuff (2015, ECM), Accelerando (2012, ACT) and the Grammy-nominated Historicity (2009, ACT)); his sextet with Graham Haynes, Steve Lehman, Mark Shim, Stephan Crump, and Tyshawn Sorey, featured on Far From Over (2017, ECM); the collaborative trio Fieldwork, documented on four albums (Thereupon (2025), Door (2008), Simulated Progress (2005), and Your Life Flashes (2002), all on Pi Recordings; the collaborative trio of Arooj Aftab, Iyer, and Shahzad Ismaily, documented on Love in Exile (2023, Verve); and his duo project with Wadada Leo Smith, documented on A Cosmic Rhythm with Each Stroke (2016, ECM) and Defiant Life (2025, ECM).

-He has collaborated with Amiri Baraka, Teju Cole, Wadada Leo Smith, Arooj Aftab, Steve Coleman, Roscoe Mitchell, Oliver Lake, Henry Threadgill, Reggie Workman, Andrew Cyrille, Amina Claudine Myers, Butch Morris, George E. Lewis, Craig Taborn, Rudresh Mahanthappa, Kassa Overall, Linda May Han Oh, Liberty Ellman, Robert Stewart, Yosvany Terry, Okkyung Lee, Miya Masaoka, Francis Wong, Hafez Modirzadeh, Amir ElSaffar, Matana Roberts, Trichy Sankaran, L. Subramaniam, Zakir Hussain, Aruna Sairam, Pamela Z, Burnt Sugar, Karsh Kale, Mike Ladd, DJ Spooky, dead prez, HPrizm, Das Racist, Himanshu Suri, Will Power, Karole Armitage, the Brentano Quartet, the Imani Winds, the International Contemporary Ensemble, the Parker Quartet, Matt Haimovitz, Claire Chase, Jennifer Koh, Miranda Cuckson, Prashant Bhargava and Haile Gerima.
+He has collaborated with Amiri Baraka, Teju Cole, Carrie Mae Weems, Wadada Leo Smith, Arooj Aftab, Roscoe Mitchell, Oliver Lake, Henry Threadgill, Reggie Workman, Andrew Cyrille, Amina Claudine Myers, Butch Morris, George E. Lewis, Craig Taborn, Rudresh Mahanthappa, Steve Coleman, Kassa Overall, Linda May Han Oh, Liberty Ellman, Melvin Gibbs, Dafnis Prieto, Ambrose Akinmusire, Robert Stewart, Yosvany Terry, Okkyung Lee, Miya Masaoka, Francis Wong, Hafez Modirzadeh, Amir ElSaffar, Matana Roberts, Trichy Sankaran, L. Subramaniam, Zakir Hussain, Aruna Sairam, Alam Khan, Guitar Prasanna, Pamela Z, Burnt Sugar, Karsh Kale, Mike Ladd, Robin Coste Lewis, Julie Mehretu, DJ Spooky, dead prez, HPrizm, Das Racist, Himanshu Suri, Will Power, Karole Armitage, the Brentano Quartet, the Imani Winds, the International Contemporary Ensemble, the Parker Quartet, Matt Haimovitz, Claire Chase, Jennifer Koh, Miranda Cuckson, Prashant Bhargava and Haile Gerima.

 In 2003, Iyer premiered his first collaboration with the poet-producer-performer Mike Ladd, In What Language?, a song cycle about airports, fear and surveillance before and after 9/11, commissioned by the Asia Society and released in 2004 on Pi Recordings.
 His next project with Ladd, Still Life with Commentator, a satirical oratorio about 24-hour news culture in wartime, was co-commissioned by UNC-Chapel Hill and the Brooklyn Academy of Music for its 2006 Next Wave Festival.
 It was released on CD by Savoy Jazz.
 Their third major collaboration, Holding It Down: The Veterans' Dreams Project, focuses on the dreams of young American veterans from the 21st-century wars in Iraq and Afghanistan, and was commissioned by Harlem Stage to premiere in 2012.
 It was released on CD by Pi Recordings in 2013.

 In 1996, Iyer began collaborating with the saxophonist Rudresh Mahanthappa, resulting in five albums under Iyer's name (Architextures (1998), Panoptic Modes (2001), Blood Sutra (2003), Reimagining (2005) and Tragicomic (2008)), three under Mahanthappa's name (Black Water, Mother Tongue, Code Book), and a duo album, Raw Materials (2006).

 Iyer was the 2015–16 Artist in Residence at the Metropolitan Museum of Art.
 He was the music director of the 2017 Ojai Music Festival.
 Iyer was the Composer-in-Residence at the Wigmore Hall in London for its 2019–20 season.